ChadsArcade/Mame-Spinner/README.md

 All versions work very well under Linux/Windows.
 However, DOS is more fussy and the DFU USB code seems to work best, though sometimes the device isn't detected correctly and needs to be hot plugged.
 DOS MAME (at least the archaic version 0.104 I have in my ZVG cab) is very sensitive to the pulse count and was very skittish.
 As such, a "divider" option was added to the  code.
 If you ground pin D8 you divide the Pulses/Revolution by 2, Gnd D9 for division by 4, and D10 for Division by 8.
 (See comments in the code for the pin assignments of the NicoHood version).

-Division by 8 simulates a 75PPR spinner when using a 600PPR encoder, this approximates the PPR count of the spinner used in Vector arcade games.
+Division by 8 simulates a 75PPR spinner when using a 600PPR encoder, this is in the same ball park as the spinners used in Vector arcade games (typically 72 or 64).

 You will also need to tweak the MAME analog device sensitivity and find a suitable value which avoids backspin and feels about the right speed.
 This page gives details on expected PPR values for various games: https://web.archive.org/web/20160421175734/http://wiki.arcadecontrols.com/wiki/Spinner_Turn_Count

 The encoder reading is done via an interrupt routine and has been found to be very reliable with no backspin under a Windowed OS.
 A second ISR is included in the code which samples on rising and falling edges, thus doubling the PPR count, should you wish to experiment.
 You could also sample the "B" pin and double the PPR count again.
+You may need to decrease the time delay in sending the mouse data if using higher PPR spinners/ISRs.

 #### Panel mounting